nus-cs2113-AY2425S1/ip/docs/README.md

 1. Ensure that you have Java `17` installed on your computer.
 2. Download the latest `ran.jar` file from [here](https://github.com/3CCLY/ip/releases).
 3. Navigate to the directory where `ran.jar` is installed, and relocate it to whichever directory you please.
-4. Open the terminal, and `cd` into the directory of `ran.jar`, and run the command `java -jar ran.jar` to start the chatbot.
+4. Open the terminal (`Terminal` on Linux and MacOS, `Command Prompt` on Windows), and use the `cd` command to go into the directory of `ran.jar`, and run the command `java -jar ran.jar` to start the chatbot.
 5. If all goes well, you should see the screen look something like the picture above.
-6. Use commands listed in the [Features](#features) section to get Ran to manage your tasks.
+6. Use commands listed in the [Features](#features) section to get Ran to manage your tasks (alternatively type `help` to get Ran to guide you).
 7. Type `bye` to terminate the Ran chatbot.

 # Features

+### Input formatting

+Ran waits for you to type an input and hit the enter key, and proceed to interpret it as a command.
+If your input is formatted badly, Ran might be unwilling to follow through.
+Try your best to follow the format given with each type of commands!

+- Extra white spaces at the start and end of your input are safely ignored
+- The first word in your input represent the base command
+  - The base command is not case-sensitive, so both `bye` and `Bye` would work for example
+  - If just a base command is sufficient (e.g. `bye`, `help`), all input after the base command is ignored
+- Parameters are shown between square brackets in the format of the command
+  - e.g. for the `todo` command, replace the `[DESCRIPTION]` in the format with whatever you want to type
+  - Extra white spaces at the start and end of your parameters are safely ignored
+- White spaces in between the base command and format identifiers (/by, /from, /to) are not allowed
+  - e.g. `dead line Math homework /b y Friday` is considered an invalid command

+### Output formatting

+Ran will show your added tasks in this format: `[ ][ ] description (optional-time)`

+- The first `[ ]` represents the type of the task, using a letter within the square brackets:
+  - `T` stands for a Todo task
+  - `D` stands for a Deadline task
+  - `E` stands for an Event task
+- The second `[ ]` shows if the task is done or not
+  - A `X` within the square bracket indicates the task is marked as done

+## Getting help: `help`

+Receive a help message from Ran.

+Format: `help`

 ## Add a Todo Task: `todo`